superKalo/super-repo/README.md

 </script>
 ```

-Even though SuperRepo can be used in older browsers, but please note that our focus will always be on the modern-ish browsers listed above.
+Even though SuperRepo can be used in older browsers, please note that our focus will always be on the modern-ish browsers listed above.

 ## :+1: Contributing